-The National ABI Education and Learning Syndicate (N-ABLES) was set up to identify ways to ensure that all education professionals have a minimum level of awareness and understanding about acquired brain injury and the educational requirements of children and young people with this condition.
+The National ABI Education and Learning Syndicate (N-ABLES) was set up to identify ways to support all education professionals in gaining a minimum level of awareness and understanding about acquired brain injury and the educational requirements of children and young people with this condition.

 It was established on the back of recommendations made in the All-Party Parliamentary Group for acquired brain injury’s recently-published Time for Change report.
-The report pointed to a widespread lack of awareness of ABI and its impact on learning among education professionals.
+The report pointed to a widespread lack of education in this area for education professionals.

 It also highlighted problems in identifying the specific educational support needs of brain injured individuals and a lack of liaison between health and education professionals.